swiftlang/swift/docs/SIL.rst

 ValueBase::isLexical, which should be checked before changing the lifetime of a value.

+When a function is inlined into its caller, a lexical borrow scope is added for each of its @guaranteed arguments, and a lexical move is added for each of its
+@owned arguments, (unless the values being passed are already lexical themselves) ensuring that the lifetimes of the corresponding source-level values are not shortened in a way that doesn't respect deinit barriers.

 Unlike the other sorts, `alloc_stack [lexical]` isn't a SILValue.
 Instead, it constrains the lifetime of an addressable variable.
 Since the constraint is applied to the in-memory representation, no additional lexical SILValue is